madetech/blog/posts/javascript-fatigue.md

-# We all suffer Javascript Fatigue
+# Suffering from Javascript Fatigue

 In the last 10 years, the web has grown quickly from a document-only platform to full-scale applications.
 A good chunk of the applications which are now being developed are not native anymore but are relying on the web.